Proving a Landlord's Conduct Is Retaliatory

 - Join or organize a tenant union

 Remember that state laws will protect you only for activities in your state's landlord retaliation statute.
 Not all states protect tenants from all types of retaliation.

-Be sure to check what landlord retaliation statutes your state has on the books.
+Be sure to check the landlord retaliation statutes for your state.

 The Process for Suing a Retaliatory Landlord

 Landlords who try to go after tenants' rights can be stopped and sued.
 That said, the tenant's path to enforcing their rights may be a time and money consuming endeavor.
 You may be stuck in the same building and have to pay rent during the whole case.
 This depends on the circumstances of your case.

 - The tenant's complaint is filed with the landlord